Unifies sending messages across push, email, and SMS

 • The key remains idempotent for 30 days, meaning any request with the same idempotency_key will not result in additional messages sent within this period.
 After 30 days, a notification with the same idempotency_key may be considered a new request and could result in a new message being sent.

-• This property used to be called external_id but has been updated to idempotency_key to reduce confusion with our User alias.
+• This parameter used to be called external_id but has been updated to idempotency_key to reduce confusion with our User alias.
 Both will work in this case.

 Example